-PEI funding will be awarded to one or more community partners with expertise in providing licensed, clinical mental health treatment services to individuals with mild/moderate PTSD and associated stress disorders.
+PEI funding will be awarded to one or more community partners with expertise in providing licensed, clinical mental health treatment services to individuals with mild to moderate post-traumatic stress disorder (PTSD) and associated stress disorders.
 Partner organizations must also be able to demonstrate a capacity to provide culturally competent services that address the needs of unserved and underserved populations, especially those from disadvantaged communities with compounded negative social determinants of health.

-The target populations for this project are individuals that are especially vulnerable to the adverse consequences of mental health challenges.
-Vulnerable populations include, but are not limited to immigrants, refugees, uninsured adults, Veterans, LGBTQ individuals, Limited English Proficient (LEP) individuals, and adults with special needs.
+The target populations for this program are adults who are especially vulnerable to the adverse consequences of mental health challenges.
+Vulnerable populations include, but are not limited to immigrants, refugees, uninsured adults, Veterans, LGBTQ individuals, those with Limited English Proficient (LEP), and adults with disabilities.